bhargav-yarlagadda/nuView/README.md

 **Built with ❤️ using Next.js, TypeScript, and modern web technologies.**

-*Lumina - Transform your ideas into stunning websites with AI-powered development.*
+*Nu-View - Transform your ideas into stunning websites with AI-powered development.*